Today, we are inviting another blogger to share his experience in game development. Benoit Freslon will learn us how to budget an indie game.

 How much cost the production of my video game?
 It is possible de develop a video game for free?

-If you start to make your own games, you MUST ask you this important question: “How to estimate the budget to make my indie game?” even if you are a solo dev.
+If you start to make your own games, you MUST ask yourself this important question: “How to estimate the budget to make my indie game?” even if you are a solo dev.

 Hello, my name is Benoit Freslon, I’m French and I’m an indie game dev since 2006.
 I’m also teaching how to become an indie game developer on my blog (https://videogamecreation.fr – French content only).